jessfraz/blog/content/post/tales-from-firmware-camp.md

 Our board has a ASPEED 2400 BMC.
 We chose a OpenBMC configuration that would give us a kernel supporting that chip.
 Thanks [Joel Stanley](https://github.com/shenki) for all your work on the kernel patches for all the BMCs.
 We flashed the SPI flash with our new BMC firmware image and attempted to power on the board.

-I am going to interupt the story here for a second to explain the pain involved with this developement cycle of writing to firmware to SPI flash.
+I am going to interrupt the story here for a second to explain the pain involved with this developement cycle of writing to firmware to SPI flash.
 The SPI flash is 16MB _but_ requires erasing the previous contents (4KB per sector) before you can even write.